As revealed to God's Messenger

 This serves then as an example for your own life.
 People want to build a handsome and impressive life—a life that makes them feel proud, a life that impresses them to others and gives them social power, a life that fulfills ambitions.
 But without a real foundation, this building will never really be built.
 Even if it is partially constructed, it will tend to fail because it does not have a sufficient foundation underneath it.

 There are many people who have made notable achievements in life, but they are mentally ill, or their relationships are a disaster, or they have no inner life—no sense of who they are or where they are going.
 They have no connection to Knowledge.
-While they might achieve a footnote in history, they themselves are a personal failure.
+And while they might achieve a footnote in history, they themselves are a personal failure.
 Their gifts could only partially be given.
 They really did not meet the requirements of their life.

 Should you build this foundation, the Four Pillars of your life, then your greater purpose will give you a more unique focus that may emphasize one of the Pillars over the others.
 But you will still have to maintain all the Pillars to have the strength and the stability to meet the challenges of this greater life.